B visa in lieu of other visas: What the B-1 in lieu of H-1B does

 However, the B-1 in lieu of H-1B does require the worker to demonstrate that he or she is skilled and that the skills are needed for the job being performed in the United States.
 The worker must also show that the wage being paid to the worker is at or above the prevailing wage for that occupation and intended employment area.
 A clear employer-employee relationship must be established, and in the case of multinationals, it must be clearly demonstrated that the worker is employed and paid by the non-U.S. part of the company.
 These demonstrations need to be made directly to the consulate rather than having to first go through USCIS.

 All the other usual requirements needed to obtain a nonimmigrant visa continue to apply, namely strong home times (to overcome the Section 214(b) ground of denial) and not satisfying any of the grounds of inadmissibility.

-Advantages of the B-1 in lieu of H-1B
+Advantages

 There are a few key reasons why employers might use the B-1 in lieu of H-1B: